Wellness

 Your pet can't read a clock.
 But they know when something feels off.

-Updated February 10, 2026Quick answer
+Updated May 22, 2026Quick answer

 Predictable daily routines lower cortisol, reduce hypervigilance, and help anxious pets feel safer.
 Consistent meal times, walk times, and sleep schedules are often more effective than any single supplement — and they're free.